 * Other supplies may be needed for labs throughout the year

 The school grading scale will be followed.

 Quarterly grades will be based on summative assessments.

 If you must be absent it is very important that you stay updated on the assignments and topics we are covering in class.
 For this reason, you should take your science book home with you each night.
 If an assignment is due on the day you are absent, that assignment will be due the next day you are at school.
-For missing work on the days you are absent you should check the assignment calendar, and website.
+For missing work on the days you are absent you should check google classroom and the assignment calendar.
 If you are absent one day, then you will have one day to make up the work, two days then two days to make it up and so on.
 For multiple days missed please see me so we can come to an agreement on how many days you have to complete the assignment.